nf-core/bactmap/docs/usage.md

 * remove recombiination using gubbins `--remove_recombination`
 * build a RapidNJ tree `--rapidnj`
 * build a FastTree tree `--fasttree`
-* build a IQTREE tree `--iqtree`
+* build an IQ-TREE tree `--iqtree`
 * build a RAxML-NG tree `--raxmlng`

 By default the pipeline subsamples reads to an estimated depth of 100x.
 This can be turned off using the `--subsampling_off` parameter.
 The desired coverage depth can be changed using the `subsampling_depth_cutoff` parameter

 The steps in the pipeline have sensible defaults but complete control of the arguments passed to the software tools can be achieved by overriding the software arguments found in the [`modules.config`](../conf/modules.config) file with a custom config.
-For example the default args for IQTREE which specify using ModelFinder to find the best fit model could be overridden to specify a specific model.
+For example the default args for IQ-TREE which specify using ModelFinder to find the best fit model could be overridden to specify a specific model.
 In the  [`modules.config`](../conf/modules.config) file these are specified as:

 ```bash
   'iqtree' {